kolkhis/tech-notes/ato/authoring-gnome-extension/notes.md

 - customize GNOME by using extensions
 - similar to chome extensions and mozilla addons

-Most popular gnome extension is "Dash to Dock".
+Most popular GNOME extension is "Dash to Dock".

-33 how to make a gnome extension
+33 how to make a GNOME extension

 gis.guide/extensions has a getting started page